Peanutseeker/Blog/src/content/posts/Higher order functions in python.md

 ---
-title: 'Second post'
-description: 'Lorem ipsum dolor sit amet'
-pubDate: 'Jul 15 2022'
+title: Higher order functions in python
+description: Notes for CS61A Lecture 4
+pubDate: Jul 20 2025
-heroImage: '../../assets/blog-placeholder-4.jpg'
+heroImage: ../../assets/blog-placeholder-3.jpg
 ---
+>[!TIP] Significance
+>A very essential insight into writing pythonic pythons
+#### Properties of Python functions

-**==Insight: you can pass and return functions just like variables==** You do not need to identify variable types for python codes when defining functions.
+**<mark>Insight: you can pass and return functions just like variables</mark>** You do not need to identify variable types for python codes when defining functions.
+Also you can return multiple variables at your will, regardless of types and numbers
+## Functions as objects in python
-Also you can return variables at your will **==Essentially, in python, functions are not designated machines for specific tasks.
-They are flexible tools that can be passed, assigned and even created==**
+**<mark>Essentially, in python, functions are not designated machines for specific tasks.
+They are flexible tools that can be passed, assigned and even created</mark>**

-**==This method matches the dynamic and abstraction feature of python programming, ensuring generalizability and robustness==**
+**<mark>This method matches the dynamic and abstraction feature of python programming, ensuring generalizability and robustness</mark>**
 #### Functions as arguments
 Similar to function pointers in C++, but you only need to give the name instead of restricting its type, far more convenient than cpp.
 Acts like templates in C++ but with functions, indicating generalizability